September 26, 2015

 |The Stingers: Rapture, Riot and Minx.|

 For the third season, a new band was introduced called The Stingers.
-They were courted by both The Holograms and The Misfits to join the respective labels; however Eric finally won them over by signing over half of Misfit Music and renaming it Stingers Sound.
+They were courted by both The Holograms and The Misfits to join their respective labels; however, Eric finally won them over by giving them half of Misfit Music and renaming it Stingers Sound.
 Regardless, The Stingers were more of a neutral band with no loyalties to either The Holograms or Misfits.
 The band was comprised of lead singer Rory “Riot” Llewelyn (Townsend Coleman & Gordon Grody), an arrogant yet charming man who escaped his strict upbringing to pursue his musical career; Ingrid “Minx” Kruger (Kath Soucie & Vicki Sue Robinson), an arrogant and self-absorbed German girl who played synthesizers and provided backup vocals; and Phoebe “Rapture” Ashe (Ellen Gerstell & Robinson), a skilled con artist and dabbler in the occult who played guitar and provided backup vocals.
 Riot believed Jem was the perfect woman for him and pursued her often, adding another element to the triangle between her and Rio.
 Although Jem did find herself attracted to Riot, it was Pizzazz who had it bad for him.
 Minx often set her sights on Rio, enjoying the thrill of trying to steal him from Jem and Jerrica.

 |Hasbro 1986 catalog cover.|